 }

-continue keyword skips to the next iteration of the loop.
+Continue keyword skips to the next iteration of the loop.
 The statements in the loop block after the continue statement are skipped and the execution continues with the loop again.

 Example

-if (condition) {
+if (i == 5) {

 continue;